softwaremill/sttp/docs/requests/basics.rst

   import sttp.client._

-This brings into scope ``sttp``, the starting request.
+This brings into scope ``basicRequest``, the starting request.
 This request can be customised, each time yielding a new, immutable request definition (unless a mutable body is set on the request, such as a byte array).
 As the request definition is immutable, it can be freely stored in values, shared across threads, and customized multiple times in various ways.

 For example, we can set a cookie, ``String`` -body and specify that this should be a ``POST`` request to a given URI::

-  val request = sttp
+  val request = basicRequest
       .cookie("login", "me")
       .body("This is a test")
       .post(uri"http://endpoint.com/secret")